 This is the inverse of accounts payable.
 Accounts receivable (AR) is money owed to the business that has not yet been paid.
 It can be considered an asset.

-This is the practice of spreading the cost of an expense across multiple accounting periods on your balance sheet.
+Amortization is the practice of spreading the cost of an expense across multiple accounting periods on your balance sheet.
 A common example is depreciation.
 Suppose you purchase manufacturing equipment for your business.
 You can spread the cost of that equipment over several years.

 Anything the company owns that has a determined monetary value is an asset.
 This can include cash, real estate, equipment and inventory.
 Assets can have varying degrees of liquidity, which is another way of saying some assets are easy to spend, like cash, while others are hard to spend, like property, which first has to be sold (or liquidated).

-This is the master record of a business’s finances.
+A balance sheet is the master record of a business’s finances.
 It reports the assets, liabilities and equity, and it follows a set equation: Assets = Liabilities + Equity.

 A debit is the inverse of a credit.
 A debit paid to a business increases its assets.
 A debit paid by the business decreases its liabilities.
 The double-entry accounting method pairs every debit and credit in the ledger.